canada-ca/canada-ca.github.io/_posts/2021-03-02-work-with-call-centres.md

 A key part of building digital services that work for users is developing a good understanding of who your users are, what their needs are and how your service will impact their lives.

 Call centre agents are privy to the good stuff – all of your customers’ unfiltered complaints, grievances, praise, product blessings, and much, much more.
-They are an already-existing source of valuable insights from your many audiences.
+They are an existing source of valuable insights from your many audiences.

 Whether you run an in-house call center or outsource your call center to a trusted partner, **agents are the key** to harnessing customer feedback.
 Using this data can help you improve your web content and services with real people in mind.